Image

 Time zone

-Cuba is in EDT, that is, 6 hours before Spain, France or Germany.
+Cuba is in the EDT time zone, which is 6 hours behind Spain, France, or Germany.

 Can you drink the tap water?

-Although tap water is drinkable, we recommend drinking only bottled water, and always having a bottle of water with you during the day.
-It is important to stay hydrated due to the weather.
+While tap water is potable, it’s recommended to drink only bottled water and carry a bottle with you to stay hydrated due to the climate.

 Use of telephone and wifi.